galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 We stumbled upon a paper [Li et al., Cell Stem Cell 2012](https://www.ncbi.nlm.nih.gov/pubmed/22862943) that contains the analysis of possible target genes of an interesting protein in mice.
 The targets were obtained by ChIP-seq and the raw data is available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268).
 The list of genes however is neither in the supplement of the paper nor part of the GEO submission.
-The closest thing we can find is a list of the regions where the signal is significantly enriched (so called *peaks*):
+The closest thing we could find is a list of the regions where the signal is significantly enriched (so called *peaks*):

 1 | 3660676 | 3661050 | 375 | 210 | 62.0876250438913 | -2.00329386666667
 1 | 3661326 | 3661500 | 175 | 102 | 28.2950833625942 | -0.695557142857143